-Dr. Kwame Senu Neville Dawes is the Distinguished Poet in Residence, Louis Frye Scudder Professor of Liberal Arts (University of South Carolina).
+Dr. Kwame Senu Neville Dawes is the Distinguished Poet in Residence, former Louis Frye Scudder Professor of Liberal Arts (University of South Carolina).
+He is now Professor of English at the University of Nebraska-Lincoln and editor-in-chief at Prairie Schooner magazine.
 He was born in Ghana but grew up in Jamaica where he attended Jamaica College and U.W.I.
 (Mona Campus).
 He also studied abroad on a Commonwealth Scholarship to Canada.
 He’s the author of thirteen books of poetry, several books of fiction and non-fiction and numerous plays.
 His essays have appeared in many journals and his book ‘Bob Marley: Lyrical Genius’ remains the authoritative study of the lyrics of Bob Marley.

 You are termed ‘the busiest man in literature today’… Poet, Scholar, Novelist, Musician, Critic, Husband, Father.
 There are 24 hours in my day.
 How many in yours?